AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 </tr>
 </table>

 If it is necessary, it is possible to change the sharing application.
-If you want to create your own sharing application, visit the <a href="https://developers.facebook.com/docs/apps/register">Facebook application creating page</a> and create your own application.
+If you want to create your own sharing application, visit the [Facebook application creating page](https://developers.facebook.com/docs/apps/register) and create your own application.
 Then, copy the ID of your application and set it as default for the Facebook export method.

 ### Twitter